JuliaWylezol/Meme_Generator/README.md

 Meme Generator is a perfect app to create your own meme!

+# How to run project?

+To easily run project you can visit via vercel: https://meme-generator-plum.vercel.app/

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).